LSSTDESC/sn_pipe/docs/Metrics/nsn_metric.md

 ## How to run this metric

-There are currently two ways to run this metric:
+There are currently one way to run this metric:
 * using python script [run_metrics.py](usage_run_metrics.md)

 Output of this metric is composed of two files: